-Ukraine tensions push petrol prices to new record high
+Petrol prices hit new high amid Ukraine tensions

 The price of Brent crude oil, an international benchmark, hit a seven-year high of more than $99 (£73) on Tuesday before falling back on Wednesday.

 However, fuel pump prices lag behind oil prices and the RAC has warned petrol could go higher than £1.50 a litre in the coming days.
+Diesel has also been rising, hitting 152.68p a litre on Wednesday.

-Meanwhile on Wednesday, UK wholesale gas prices rose further following Germany's decision to halt Nord Stream 2 - a new gas pipeline connecting the country with Russia.
+UK wholesale gas prices also jumped following Germany's decision on Tuesday to halt Nord Stream 2 - a new gas pipeline connecting the country with Russia.

+That decision drew a swift response from Dmitry Medvedev, Russia's former president and now deputy chairman of its Security Council.

+German Chancellor Olaf Scholz has issued an order to halt the process of certifying the Nord Stream 2 gas pipeline.
+Well.
+Welcome to the brave new world where Europeans are very soon going to pay €2.000 for 1.000 cubic meters of natural gas!— Dmitry Medvedev (@MedvedevRussiaE) February 22, 2022

 UK prices for delivery in March rose by 13.5p to 200p per therm, though that is still much lower than the highs of December last year, when it peaked at over 400p per therm.